lucianoayres/wavy-whatsapp-cli/README.md

-# WhatsApp CLI Tools
+# WhatsApp CLI Tool (wavy)

-A set of command-line tools for WhatsApp messaging using the [whatsmeow](https://github.com/tulir/whatsmeow) library.
+A command-line interface for WhatsApp messaging using the [whatsmeow](https://github.com/tulir/whatsmeow) library.

 ## Features